syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/azure.md

 3. Install the [Syncfusion.HtmlToPdfConverter.Net.Linux](https://www.nuget.org/packages/Syncfusion.HtmlToPdfConverter.Net.Linux/) NuGet package as a reference to your .NET Core application [NuGet.org](https://www.nuget.org/).
 ![Convert HTMLToPDF Azure NetCore Step3](htmlconversion_images/AzureNetCore3.png)

-There are two ways to install the dependency packages to Azure server
+There are two ways to install the dependency packages to Azure server,
 1. Using SSH from Azure portal.
 2. By running the commands from C#.